-Ex-officer charged with negligence in Florida school shooting freed on bail
+Ex-Florida deputy charged with neglect in school shooting freed on bond

 A few hours later, Peterson posted bond and was released from jail, she said.

-In addition to felony child neglect, Peterson is charged with culpable negligence and perjury in a criminal complaint that carries a maximum prison sentence of nearly 97 years if he were convicted.
+In addition to seven counts of felony child neglect, Peterson is charged with four misdemeanor counts of culpable negligence and perjury in a criminal complaint that carries a maximum prison sentence of nearly 97 years if he were convicted.

 The case stems from what prosecutors allege was a criminal failure to exercise his duty to protect the lives of students during a Feb.
-14, 2018 shooting rampage that left 17 people dead at Marjory Stoneman Douglas High School in Parkland, Florida, a Miami suburb.
+14, 2018 shooting rampage that left 17 people dead and 17 wounded at Marjory Stoneman Douglas High School in Parkland, Florida, a Miami suburb.

-Peterson, who was widely ridiculed in the media as the “coward from Broward,” resigned a week later after an internal sheriff’s investigation concluded he had stayed outside the building rather than enter the school to confront the gunman.
-He later moved to North Carolina.

 Peterson was armed and assigned to Marjory Stoneman Douglas at the time as the school resource officer.
-He was the first to arrive on the scene outside the building where the shooting took place, but never went inside during the gunfire, according to the sheriff’s office and surveillance video.
+He was the first police officer to arrive outside the building while the shooting was under way, according to the sheriff’s office and surveillance video.
+He resigned a week after the shooting.

+A 14-month-long Florida Department of Law Enforcement inquiry found Peterson failed to investigate the source of gunfire and retreated to take cover rather than rushing toward the shots.
+The shooting lasted about seven minutes.

+Peterson said in a Miami Herald interview last June he was haunted by the tragedy, replaying the scene over and over in his mind, recounting how he initially believed the shots might be coming from a parking lot or the roof.

 Although Peterson did not enter a plea at Thursday’s hearing, his lawyer, Joseph DiRuzzo, has said he plans to “vigorously defend” his client against the charges, which he said “lack basis in fact and law.”

-DiRuzzo contended that his client was being made a scapegoat for a massacre perpetrated by a lone gunman.
+DiRuzzo contended his client, who was widely disparaged in the media as “the coward of Broward,” was being made a scapegoat for a massacre perpetrated by a lone gunman.

 The accused killer, Nikolas Cruz, who was 19 at the time and had been expelled from the school for disciplinary problems, was charged with the slayings.
 He is awaiting trial.